DIY Zombie Makeup

 Now all you have to do is roll around in the dirt with your outfit and you are set 😉 That’s the part my daughter was really good at.

 Same photo without white eyes.
-She can’t handle (and I’m glad) contacts but she wanted to see what it would look like.
+She can’t handle (and I’m glad) contacts, but she wanted to see what a zombie eye would look like.
 So I helped out with a little photo editing.
-Like I said, if you consider wearing contacts like my husband is for Halloween, please ask an eye doctor for recommendations.
-After reading this article HERE, I’m really scared of possibly getting the wrong ones.
+Like I said, if you consider wearing contacts like my husband does for Halloween, please ask an eye doctor for recommendations.
+After reading this article, I’m really scared of possibly getting the wrong ones.

 Tschüß,